In-Feed Antimicrobials and Working with Commercial Feed Mills

 Figure 1: Flow chart illustrating the potential movement, as per federal and provincial regulations, of prescription DIN drug premises and prescription medicated feed in Canada.
 Source: ANAC, 2018

 What Should You Do Right Now?

-If you don’t already have one, establish a VCPR (working relationship) with a veterinarian in your area to prepare for December 1st, 2018.
+If you did not establish a VCPR with a veterinarian in your area before December 1, 2018, do so immediately.

 Talk to your veterinarian about the in-feed and in-water antimicrobials you use for your animals on a regular basis, when and how often they are used, and ways your veterinarian can help make sure you can access these products in a timely way when they’re needed.

 Having your veterinarian work closely with your local feed mill and animal nutritionist to help make the process of prescribing and dispensing in-feed antimicrobials as smooth as possible.